jamescourtney/FlatSharp/README.md

 #### Serializer Options and Default Behaviors
 FlatSharp does not expose any special options for the serialization flow; the binary format is the binary format, and isn't customizable.
 However, there are some knobs to tune on the deserialization flows.

-The default behavior of the FlatSharp parser is to:
-- Store a reference to the input buffer.
+The default behavior of the FlatSharp parser is to greedily parse all information from the buffer.
+This is a change in behavior from previous versions of FlatSharp, and is made to give the best out-of-the-box experience.
-- Lazily cache all table and struct members as they are accessed.
-Properties are not deserialized until they are read, but the same instance is returned each time following the initial read.
-There is not much memory overhead here since tables and structs have a fixed size, and the performance gain is nontrivial.
-- Read all vector data from the buffer each time.
-Vectors can be arbitrarily long, and the decision about whether to make a copy of that should be left to the consumers of the library.
-- Disallow any mutations to any deserialized data (with the exception of ```Memory<T>```, which can't be prevented).

 These behaviors can be changed by specifying your own ```FlatBufferSerializerOptions``` class, which can be passed into the ```FlatBufferSerializer``` constructor.

 The options are:
 - ```CacheListVectorData```: Allocate extra arrays when reading an ```IList<T>``` vector and use a progressive cache like FlatSharp does with conventional properties.
 This increases the memory footprint of your object, but for situations where you will iterate over a vector multiple times, this becomes a useful optimization.
 - ```GenerateMutableObjects```: All objects returned from FlatSharp will be mutable, where allowable.
 Mutations to objects are never stored back into the original buffer, but are instead stored in Memory using "Copy On Write" semantics.
 Note that this implies a greedy deserialization for all vector types since vectors must support Add/Clear/RemoveAt semantics.
 When this option is enabled, FlatSharp provides the invariant that the original buffer is not modified.
 Any changes will require a re-serialization.
-- ```GreedyDeserialize```: At parse time, the entire object graph is traversed and the contents are copied into the class structure.
+- ```GreedyDeserialize``` (Default): At parse time, the entire object graph is traversed and the contents are copied into the class structure.
 This option has roughly the same performance as the ```CacheListVectorData``` option above, but provides the guarantee that the original buffer will not be referenced by FlatSharp and can be recycled / used for other purposes.

-These options may all be safely used together, though it is recommended to not use ```CacheListVectorData``` and ```GreedyDeserialize``` together as that will introduce extra memory allocations.
+If none of these options are specified, FlatSharp operates in full lazy mode, where data is read from the underlying buffer each time it is needed.
+This can result in huge speed savings if not reading the whole object, but rquires you to take some special care (see the safety section below).
+When ```GreedyDeserialize``` is not enabled, FlatSharp objects store a reference to the underlying buffer.

 ### Internals
 FlatSharp works by generating dynamic subclasses of your data contracts based on the schema that you define, which is why they must be public and virtual.
 That is, when you attempt to deserialize a ```MonsterTable``` object, you actually get back a dynamic subclass of ```MonsterTable```, which has properties defined in such a way as to index into the buffer.
 When a FlatSharp object reads a value for it, it goes ahead and makes a copy of that value so that it does not need to consult the original buffer again.

-### Safety
+### Safety without GreedyDeserialize
-FlatSharp is a lazy parser.
+When GreedyDeserialize is disabled, FlatSharp becomes a lazy parser.
 That is -- data from the underlying buffer is not actually parsed until you request it.
 This keeps things very lean throughout your application and prevents your application from paying a deserialize tax on items that you will not use.
 However, this is a double-edged sword, and any changes to the underlying buffer will modify, and possibly corrupt, the state of any objects that reference that buffer.

 ```C#
 public void ReadMonster(byte[] monsterBuffer)